 The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a 10-day clinical seminar in Budapest at the School of Public Policy of the Central European University, followed by a six- to eight-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.

 Download a complete list of host institutions to the left.
+As we confirm additional partnerships, we will continually update this list.

 Applications will only be accepted from the following universities: